Skip to main content

 #

 The SAE defined six levels of driving automation in 2014.
-The framework has become famous less for what it prescribes than for what it reveals: a phase change buried in the middle of the scale.
+Look closely at the scale and you’ll find a phase change buried in the middle.

 At Levels 0 through 2, the human drives.
-The system helps: lane keeping, adaptive cruise, etc., but the human performs tasks and monitors the environment.
-At Level 3, the system performs tasks and the human is expected to be available as a fallback, ready to intervene when called upon.
-On paper, it’s just the next step in the journey, but in practice, it is a fundamental change in who is responsible for what.
-Over a decade of automotive safety research since the standard’s introduction has shown that this middle zone, where the system is capable enough to disengage the human but not capable enough to be safe alone, is where the worst outcomes concentrate.
+The system helps with lane keeping and adaptive cruise, but the human performs tasks and monitors the environment.
+At Level 3, the system performs tasks and the human is expected to be available as a fallback and ready to intervene.
+The levels are numbered sequentially, but the transition from 2 to 3 is not incremental: who is responsible for what just flipped, and over a decade of automotive safety research since the standard’s introduction has shown that this middle zone, where the system is capable enough to disengage the human but not capable enough to be safe alone, is where the worst outcomes concentrate.

-AI coding agents crossed from Level 2 to Level 3 around November of 2025.
+AI coding agents crossed from Level 2 to Level 3 in late 2025.

 Level 2 was autocomplete.
-Copilot suggesting the next line, the developer accepting or rejecting, the human always in control of what executes.
+Copilot suggested the next line, the developer accepted or rejected, and the human was always in control.
 Level 3 is agents that run shell commands, make network requests, edit files across repositories, and orchestrate multi-step workflows.
 The agent performs the task.
 The developer reviews.
 Sometimes.
-Frameworks like OpenClaw push further toward full task autonomy.
+Projects like OpenClaw are already building toward agents that don’t ask for review at all.

-The tool makers acknowledge this, and they’ve added permission prompts, approval gates, --yolo flags you have to explicitly opt into.
-These are the “keep your hands on the wheel” warnings of coding agents, and like every driver who’s been glancing at their phone for “just a moment”, developers ignore them.
-Not because they’re reckless, but because Level 2 friction applied to Level 3 autonomy is intolerable.
+The tool makers see it too.
+Permission prompts, --yolo flags, approval gates - the “keep your hands on the wheel” warnings of coding agents.
+Developers disable the warnings because Level 2 friction applied to Level 3 autonomy is intolerable.
 The human stops being meaningfully in the loop long before they stop clicking “approve.”

-The industry response so far has been, largely, to talk about it.
-Approval gates, trust tiers, audit trails, etc. All important ideas.
+The industry response so far has been to talk about it.
+Approval gates, trust tiers, audit trails.
+All important ideas.
 All discussed at length.
 Deployed?
 Rarely, and usually partially.
 Simon Willison has written about this pattern: the slow normalization of practices that everyone knows are unsafe but nobody stops doing because nothing has gone catastrophically wrong yet.

-If you accept that agents are running untrusted code with real credentials, and you accept that the guardrails are mostly aspirational, then the question becomes: what would a meaningful guardrail even look like?
+If you accept that agents are running untrusted code with real credentials, and you accept that the guardrails are more discussed than deployed, then the question becomes: what would a meaningful guardrail look like?

 The fox guarding the henhouse